araobp/unity-sabae/README.md

 It will be something like a call centers with digital twin.

+Just integrate digital twin with WebRTC-based communication services such as SkyWay from NTT Communcations.

+A camera on Unity will work as a virtual camera that streams video to a video element on HTML5.

 ## Goal of this project

 - Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.